 The Great Patchwork

-In the pages ahead, I’ll show you evidence of our confusion, the weight of death and judgment, and why Jesus is the exclusive way to avoid condemnation and secure forevermore in heaven.
-My goal is simple: to help you see the truth clearly so you can trust Him before it’s too late – I sincerely care deeply about where you spend eternity.
+My goal in this article is simple: to help you see the truth clearly so you can believe in Jesus and His plan of redemption before it’s too late.
+I sincerely care deeply about where you spend eternity.

-The law of non-contradiction states that a claim “X” cannot be both X and not-X at the same time.
-If a claim matches reality, it is true; if not, it is false.
+First, it is important to recall the law of non-contradiction.
+It states that a claim (I will call it claim “X”) cannot be both X and not-X at the same time.
+If a claim matches reality, it is true; if a claim does not match reality, it is false.

-The vast variety of mankind’s conclusions, values, and beliefs is itself proof of deep confusion.
-This has been true since shortly after creation.
-Romans 1:21 explains: “For although they knew God, they did not honor him as God or give thanks to him, but they became futile in their thinking, and their foolish hearts were darkened.”
+Mankind’s many conflicting conclusions, values, and beliefs are proof of deep confusion.
+Scripture not only diagnoses this confusion – it explains its root cause.
+God explains in Romans 1:21: “For although they knew God, they did not honor him as God or give thanks to him, but they became futile in their thinking, and their foolish hearts were darkened.”
+Restated, God is telling us here that:

 As for man, his days are like grass;